isLonerism/managed-resource-operator/README.md

 metadata:
   name: managedresourcebinding-cm-crd
 spec:
-  objects:
+  items:
+  - object:
-  - kind: CustomResourceDefinition
+      kind: CustomResourceDefinition
       metadata:
         name: tests.example.com
+    verbs:
+    - create
+    - update
+  - object:
-  - kind: ConfigMap
+      kind: ConfigMap
       metadata:
         name: "*"
         namespace: default
+    verbs:
+    - create
+    - update
+    - delete
   namespaces:
   - "*"
 ```

 The following ManagedResourceBinding defines two rules:
-- ANY namespace can manage a CustomResourceDefinition object called "tests.example.com"
+- ANY namespace can CREATE and UPDATE a CustomResourceDefinition object called "tests.example.com"
-- ANY namespace can manage ANY ConfigMap object within the "default" namespace
+- ANY namespace can CREATE, UPDATE and DELETE ANY ConfigMap object within the "default" namespace

-Any field within the ManagedResourceBinding can either be a specific value or a wildcard value.
+Any field within the 'object' field as well as the 'namespaces' field can either be a specific value or a wildcard value.

 ## A word of caution